phonchi/nsysu-math105A/_assignments/01_assignment1.md

 Please hand in the homework via the assignment center in the cyber university before 9/30 (Fri.)
 12:00.

 Please hand in your assignment with "pdf" file.
+(You can use [adobe scan](https://play.google.com/store/apps/details?id=com.adobe.scan.android&hl=zh_TW&gl=US) to convert your assignment into pdf)